 Sweden has a fairly broad business profile with major operations linked to natural resources, telecommunications and the auto and pharmaceutical industries.
 Global companies like Volvo, H&M and SKF were mentioned earlier, and the list can be expanded to include companies that founded and maintain large operations in Sweden – such as SCA, Sandvik, SSAB, IKEA, Scania and Electrolux.
 A large percentage of Swedish business activity is privately owned.

 In recent years, Sweden has had good growth in the number of bed-nights for international visitors.
-The rate of growth is higher than in Europe and the world overall, increasing more than 100 per cent over the past few years.
-In 2015 the international bed-nights in Sweden increased by around 20 per cent.
+The rate of growth is higher than in Europe and the world overall, increasing more than 100 percent over the past few years.

 Stockholm is located on the east coast of Sweden.
 It is in the north but at the same time equidistant from the growing economies of Asia, the Middle East and North America.
 The geographic location of the city means that it is not just well situated relative to other countries but that it also has four seasons – each quite different but wonderful in its way